 - The official site for the NTTV series Elvis And Slick Monty had one site update from co-creator Hyle Russell (profiles of the Last Episode New Characters) be titled, "click here to see jessica and ashley simpson full penetration (18+ ONLY!!!)"
 Hyle begins the article proper by saying, "Just trying to make the plethora of spambots on our forums feel more at home on the main page for a change."

 - SCP Foundation: SCP-3299 is a series of Brown Note internet advertisements that result in various physical or mental changes when viewed.
 These effects are somewhat related to the headline.
 For example, reading the affected article titled "This woman's one weird trick will make you younger!
-Doctors hate her!" will literally make the viewer 20 to 30 percent younger, unless they have a PhD, in which case they will be compelled to develop an angry and "crippling obsession" towards the woman described in the article.
+Doctors hate her!" will literally make the viewer 20 to 30 percent younger, unless they have a PhD, in which case they will develop an angry and "crippling obsession" towards the woman described in the article.